SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 **sound**
 Ambient sound played when the camera of the player is looking onto the terrain.

-**allowed_types**
-Game entities that have one of the specified types (see `GameEntityType`) are allowed to traverse or be placed on the terrain.

-**blacklisted_game_entities**
-Used to blacklist game entities that have one of the types listed in `allowed_types`, but must not traverse or be placed on the terrain.

 **ambience**
 Defines ambient objects placed on the terrain through a set of `TerrainAmbient` objects.